Host stack test framework

 To write a new test case, create a file whose name ends with

-or pick one that already existsDeclare method whose name ends with
+_test.goor pick one that already existsDeclare method whose name ends with

-)Implement test behaviour inside the test method.
+Testand specifies its parameter as a pointer to the suite's struct (defined insuite_*_test.go)Implement test behaviour inside the test method.
 This typically includes the following:

 Retrieve a running container in which to run some action.
 Method

-struct serves this purposeInteract with VPP through the
+getContainerByNamefromHstSuitestruct serves this purposeInteract with VPP through the

-method to access debug CLIRun arbitrary commands inside the containers with
+VppInstancestruct embedded in container.
+It providesvppctlmethod to access debug CLIRun arbitrary commands inside the containers with

-methodRun other external tool with one of the preexisting functions in the
+execmethodRun other external tool with one of the preexisting functions in the

-file.
-For example, usewget
+utils.gofile.
+For example, usewgetwithstartWgetfunctionUse

-packages to run whatever elseVerify results of your tests using
+exechelperor just plainexecpackages to run whatever elseVerify results of your tests using

 Create an

-function and register the test usingregister*SuiteTests(testCaseFunction)
+init()function and register the test usingregister*SuiteTests(testCaseFunction)

 Example test case